Configure player

 Okay, so we've looked at how to walk through the sources and destinations in the system and send and receive MIDI to them.
 We can also look at the higher level structures in the system, which are the devices and entities that the drivers created.
 Using MIDI get number of devices, MIDI get device, MIDI get number of entities, and MIDI get entity.
 That's all really pretty straightforward.

 So why would you want to do that?
-There are times when you want to walk through the endpoints, the actual MIDI sources and destinations, and those will exclude the endpoints of any device which is temporarily absent from the system, which is good.
+There are times when you want to walk through the endpoints, the actual MIDI sources and destinations.
+And those will exclude the endpoints of any device which is temporarily absent from the system, which is good.
 It will include virtual endpoints created by other applications, which is good.
-And that's what you want to do when you're trying to figure out what sources and destinations you can talk to.
+And that's what you want to do when you're trying to figure out what sources and destinations you to.
 Now, there are other times when you might want to draw the user a picture of what's out there.

-You know, I see this device, I see that device, it's got these entities in it, and so forth.
+You know, I see this device, I see that device, it's got these entities in it and so forth.
 And that's when you would walk through the devices and entities in the system.
 You will see the devices which might be temporarily absent.
 You won't see any virtual endpoints because they're not really associated with any devices at all.
-And so again, that's useful if you want to present some sort of configuration. configuration view of the system.
+And so, again, that's useful if you want to present some sort of configuration view of the system.

 So speaking of devices, entities, and endpoints, they all have these properties.
 The core audio framework has properties on devices.
 As we saw, the audio units have properties.
 This is a concept that we've used rather pervasively as a way to extensively add information about the objects in the system.
-Typically, drivers will set attributes or properties on their objects when they create them.
-And typically, applications will just read these attributes.
+Typically drivers will set attributes or properties on their objects when they create them.
+And typically applications will just read these attributes.
 But the system is extensible in that applications can add their own custom properties to devices if they want to do that.

+An important feature of the property system is that properties are inherited down the hierarchy from devices to entities to endpoints.
+So in this example, you can see that the device, the entity, and the endpoint all have different names.
+You know, the device's name is X999, the entity's name is port1, and the endpoint's name is port1n.
 But you can see that the manufacturer and model name are defined by the device, and neither the entity nor the endpoint override those properties.
 And so you could ask the endpoint, what is your manufacturer?
-And it would say, well, I don't know, but I know that my device's manufacturer is XCorp, so I guess that's mine. and similarly the endpoint is inheriting the SysX ID of 17 from the entity.
+And it would say, well, I don't know, but I know that my device's manufacturer is XCorp, So I guess that's mine.
+And similarly, the endpoint is inheriting the sysxid of 17 from the entity.

 So some of the common properties that we define are obviously the name of the entity or object.
 Devices have manufacturer and model names and SysX IDs, as I just mentioned in the previous example.
 Some other slightly obscure but actually kind of important properties that I'll get into a little later are the maximum transmission speed to a device.

 And this is important when you're sending SysEx because MIDI is a one-way protocol in a lot of cases.
 In a lot of cases, there are devices that you send, you know, 100K of samples to, and you just expect it to catch them all.
-And you're not going to have any way of knowing from the sending end whether it actually got it or not.
+And you're not gonna have any way of knowing from the sending end whether it actually got it or not.

 So that's a property of a device that we can interrogate, and I'll show you some examples of using that a bit later.
-Another property that you may see... on some devices is a request from its driver that you schedule its events a little bit ahead of time for it.
+Another property that you may see on some devices is a request from its driver that you schedule its events a little bit ahead of time for it.
 And that's something else I'll get into in a moment.

 So continuing just on properties in general, here's an example of how to get a string property of a device.
-We use MIDI object get string property, and that works for any of the objects in the hierarchy, devices, endpoints, or entities.
-We're passing the K MIDI property name constant to say which property we want.
-We're getting back a core foundation string, CF name in this example, converting it to a C string and using printf to put it on the console.
+We use midi object get string property, and that works for any of the objects in the hierarchy, devices, endpoints, or entities.
+We're passing the kMIDI property name constant to say which property we want.
+We're getting back a core foundation string, cfname in this example, converting it to a C string and using printf to put it on the console.

 One important thing that's illustrated here is that a number of the MIDI calls, I think it's all in the property world, will return core foundation objects.
 And when you get a core foundation object back from a MIDI API, it's your responsibility to release it because you're being given a new reference to it.

 But fortunately, things are a little easier with numeric properties because we just simply return a signed integer for things like this property here, which is the advanced scheduling time in microseconds for a device.
 And this is what I referred to a moment ago about how some drivers wish, when possible, for you to schedule their output a little bit into the future.

-I will talk about that in a moment, but first we have to understand how the MIDI system expresses time.
+Thank you.
+And I will talk about that in a moment, but first we have to understand how MIDI deals with, how the MIDI system expresses time.

 We have a type called a MIDI timestamp, which is simply an unsigned 64-bit integer.
-It's equivalent to host time, I'm sorry, uptime, except that uptime returns a structure containing two 32-bit values that you have to...
-We've chosen to use 64-bit integers because you end up doing a lot of math with these numbers and it's no fun converting them to structures in Mac.
+It's equivalent to host time, I'm sorry, uptime, except that uptime returns a structure containing two 32-bit values that you have to... do some shenanigans with to get into a 64-bit integer.
+So we've chosen to use 64-bit integers because you end up doing a lot of math with these numbers and it's no fun converting them to structures and back.

 So we've got our own versions of these calls that used to be in driver services to get the current host time and to convert it back and forth to nanoseconds.
 And again, the host time is what in the old days we called uptime.
 I guess you can still call it uptime, but we call it the host time.
-That's the basic timestamp that we use everywhere in the MIDI services.

-So when we schedule our MIDI output, we can either say send it right now by passing a timestamp of zero, or you can say I want to schedule this at some time in the future using a MIDI timestamp.
-And what that will do is in the server process, it will add the event or events to a schedule.
-This schedule runs in a Mach real-time priority thread, which means it wakes up really darn close to when it's supposed to and will propagate your outgoing MIDI message to the driver to be sent.
+And what that will do is in the server process, it will add the event or events to a schedule And this schedule runs in a Mach real-time priority thread, which means it wakes up really darn close to when it's supposed to, and will propagate your outgoing MIDI message to the driver to be sent.

 One thing to be aware of is that you shouldn't schedule further in advance than you're willing to really commit to, because at the moment there isn't a way to unschedule anything.
-So if the user clicks stop and you've scheduled two minutes of MIDI to be played into the future, it's going to play unless you shut the whole system down.
+So if the user clicks stop and you've scheduled two minutes of MIDI to be played into the future, it's gonna play unless you shut the whole system down.
 This is intended just to give you a tiny bit of breathing room.
-I would say 100 milliseconds is the outer bound of how far ahead you'd want to schedule.
+I would say 100 milliseconds is the outer bound of how far ahead you'd wanna schedule.
+I'm aware of developers scheduling at smaller intervals.
+Anything over a couple of milliseconds will take a little bit of strain off the system and is helpful.
+It's not essential to do, but this is all in the interests of getting really highly precise timing out of MIDI hardware that supports scheduling in advance.

-and such devices that do have that feature of being able to accept scheduled output in advance will put that property for a minimum advance scheduling time on their devices.
-So you as an application writer can check that property and say, oh, okay, this guy wants his MIDI, you know, 1,500 microseconds in advance or whatever his number is.
+And such devices that do have that feature of being able to accept scheduled output in advance will put that property for a minimum advanced scheduling time on their devices.
+So you as an application writer can check that property and say, oh, okay, this guy wants his MIDI 1,500 microseconds in advance or whatever his number is.
+And that's your hint that you can make that piece of hardware perform better by giving it its data that much further in advance.

-But when you do do this, you are reducing the system load and there's yet more CPU time available for other things like, you know, intense DSP operations.
-We are getting really good latencies, as I'm going to show you later on, in moving the data around from place to place.
+Similarly, our incoming messages get timestamped with the same host clock time, audio get current hardware time.
+If you want to schedule your own timing tasks, you can use the multiprocessing services in And I touched on this a couple slides ago.
+It's best to schedule your output a few milliseconds in advance and combine your multiple MIDI events that happen fairly close together in time with a single call to MIDI send.
+You don't have to do this.
+You're still gonna be able to get pretty good performance without doing this.
+But when you do do this, you are reducing the system load and there's yet more CPU time available for other things like intense DSP operations.
+We are getting really good latencies, as I'm gonna show you later on, in moving the data around from place to place.
 But it is more efficient when you can bunch up your messages just the tiniest bit.

 And these are some of the figures we're starting to see in some of our tests.
 Just in the software stack, the MIDI through time is usually well under one millisecond.
 And our scheduler wake up jitter is in the realm of 100 microseconds.
 So if you say I want the scheduler to wake up at such and such a time, these are tests I've run on my titanium power book here.
 That's around the time I'm seeing right now.